jorj1988/jsoncons/src/doc/Roadmap.md

 Coming next in Release 0.97

-- Implement the [JSON Pointer](https://tools.ietf.org/html/rfc6901) specification for identifying a specific value within a `json` document.
+- Implement a path specification for selecting values within a `json` document, [JsonPath](http://goessner.net/articles/JsonPath/)

 Coming in later release: